Chapter 21

 5. Let us snatch, friend, the opportunity from the day.

-6. The body lacks truly sleep and many other things so that it may be well;
+6. The body lacks truly sleep and many other things so that it

 the spirit itself nourishes itself.

-7. He who gave the benefit, let him be silent; let him speak who received.
+7. He who gave the benefit, let him be silent; let him speak who

 8. Let us speak nothing except good about the dead people.